dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Optimization 1: Associative Comparison

-It is possible to parallelize the process of entry searching by using serval comparators at circuit level.
-Assume we have a 8-set 2-way cache, given a memory location `i`
+It is possible to parallelize the process of entry searching by adding serval [comparators](http://en.wikipedia.org/wiki/Digital_comparator) at circuit level.
+Assume we have a 8-set 2-way cache, given a memory location `i`:

 	def accessMemory(i):
 	    # This part can be parallelized through parallel curcuits